A guide to NMC Revalidation: everything you need to know

 What is NMC Revalidation?

-Nursing and Midwifery Council Revalidation, NMC is a process that all nurses and midwives based in the UK have to do if they wish to still work in the UK and want to stay registered with the Nursery and Midwife Council (NMC).
+Nursing and Midwifery Council (NMC) Revalidation is a process that all nurses, midwives, and nursing associates based in the UK must complete if they wish to continue working in the UK and remain registered with the Nursing and Midwifery Council (NMC).

 To help you get the most out of your NMC revalidation, this guide contains everything you need to know about the revalidation process.